 Can’t make it to the Museum Night?
 Here’s breakdown of the Museum Smile’s 7 Museums:

 Set in a park, the Villa is an oasis of calm in the middle of the city.
-The exhibitions are housed in a nineteenth century mansion displaying the art collections of the City of Luxembourg dating from the seventeenth to the nineteenth centuries.
-There is a temporary exhibitions programme and a schedule of activities and events.
-You can even celebrate your birthday there (as long as you’re aged between 6 and 10!).
+The exhibitions are housed in a nineteenth century mansion displaying the art collections of the City of Luxembourg dating from the seventeenth to the nineteenth centuries. currently on display the museum has a collection named “Collection of Old Master Paintings”.
+This collection focuses on Dutch paintings from the Golden Age, and the collection portrays French history and landscape painting.

 When: Open Monday to Sunday from 10am to 6pm, open late Friday evenings until 9pm.
 Closed Tuesdays and 1 January, 1 November, 25 December

 Cost: Adults €5, Reduced fee €3.
 Free admission for all on Fridays between 6pm and 9pm.